The Girl Who Loved Two Princes

 How far removed the Arden family tree was from the Condor family tree was a discussion that could and had spanned debates that dragged on for many hours.

 Duke Arden had even attempted to have King Henry dethroned by having his claim to the throne dismissed, based upon evidence of the Condor bloodline not intersecting with the former king's.
 This did not take, but the two men had been at each other's throats ever since.
-Until, at last, they came up with a compromise.

 All others seemed momentarily dismissed as the House of Arden approached the royal table.
-It was well known and rather expected that this particular greeting should take a good deal of time.

 "My Lord," was all Duke Arden offered.

+King Henry smiled.
 "How are you, dear cousin?"

 "I am not here to make small talk, Henry.
 I'm here to be assured of my business being done," said Duke Arden curtly.